Millennium Development Goals (MDGs)

 The annual global number of new cases of tuberculosis has been slowly falling since 2006 and fell 2.2% between 2010 and 2011.
 In 2011, there were an estimated 8.7 million new cases, of which about 13% involved people living with HIV.
 Mortality due to tuberculosis has fallen 41% since 1990 and is trending to globally reach a 50% reduction by 2015.
 Incidence rates are also falling in all WHO’s six regions.
-Globally, treatment success rates have been sustained at high levels, at or above the target of 85%, for the past four years.
+Globally, treatment success rates have been sustained at high levels since 2007, at or above the target of 85%.

 Millennium Development Goal 7: ensure environmental sustainability

 Target 7C: By 2015, halve the proportion of people without sustainable access to safe drinking water and basic sanitation